 There may be an occasion in which a future postdoctoral appointee is appointed to another position at the University on an interim basis prior to receiving the Ph.D. or equivalent degree.
 Such an appointment should follow the normal procedures for filling that position.

-The initial postdoctoral appointment is most frequently for one year.
-In general, appointment renewals will be for one year, with the maximum total term of appointments for Postdoctoral Appointees being five years.
+The initial postdoctoral appointment is most frequently for 1 year.
+In general, appointment renewals will be for 1 year, with the maximum total term of appointments for Postdoctoral Appointees being 5 years.